 Given these limitations, frontend developers, out of necessity, turned to JavaScript libraries to alter and maneuver the scrolling experience of a web page.
 However, as you probably know, additional libraries also contribute to bloated code and additional JS computations that negatively affect website performance in most cases.

-But with the introduction of CSS Scroll Snap specifications, we developers have the option to control the scrolling behavior of a web page (to a certain extent) by using web standards and without relying on heavy external libraries.
-Let’s explain and see how to use CSS Scroll Snap
+With the introduction of CSS Scroll Snap specifications, you have the option to control the scrolling behavior of a web page (to a certain extent) by using web standards and without relying on heavy external libraries.
+This post explains how to use CSS Scroll Snap.

 CSS Scroll Snap – Basic Usage